Race Recap: You Yangs 30

 The You Yangs is a regional park located between Werribee & Geelong.
 It’s a park frequently visited by day hikers, dog walkers (dogs are allowed in this park), runners, and MTB riders.

-If you are looking to be introduced into trail running, then the You Yangs is a great place to visit to pop your trail running cherry.
+If you are looking to be introduced to trail running, then the You Yangs is a great place to visit to pop your trail running cherry.

 Choosing the 30km distance, the goal was to run sub 4 hours to qualify for Wonderland later on in the month.